If both bass and bass fishermen have a magnet, it is a strategically positioned piece of wood.

 VanDam makes initial pitches to the heart of the tree, probing each individual junction formed by a major branch.
 His boat is positioned perfectly to enable him to methodically work each intersection of limbs along the trunk during the retrieve.
 If that effort goes unrewarded, the Michigan pro then drops the lure along the outer portions of the shallow, submerged tree.

-"I always go right to the middle of cover, even if I have to throw over a lot of limbs and stuff, because I believe my best chances of catching the biggest fish living in that tree are with that first pitch," the three time BASS Angler of the Year says.
+"I always go right to the middle of cover, even if I have to throw over a lot of limbs and stuff, because I believe my best chances of catching the biggest fish living in that tree are with that first pitch," the seven-time Toyota Bassmaster Angler of the Year says.
 "If you can get a bait in there real quietly and drop it on his head the very first time, your chances are a lot better (in that shallow water situation) than if you fish it from the outside and work your way in."

 Few lures are as universally productive around submerged wood cover as the rubber-skirted jig.
 That is especially true of underwater brush and shallow laydown trees.